marmold/packer-plugin-wim/README.md

 ## Build

-To build the plugin you need a gcc compiler and go runtime +1.17.
+To build the plugin you need a gcc compiler. go runtime +1.17 and wimlib files.

 To be able to build the plugin on Windows, install GCC compiler, for example  https://jmeubank.github.io/tdm-gcc/download/.
-For go, follow official instructions.
+For Go, follow official instructions.
+Download wimlib from https://wimlib.net/downloads.
+Extract libwim.lib and wimlib.h from archive to .\lib\devel directory.
 Run `go build -x ./main.go`.
 For additional important information check below.

 ## Important notes

 - To use this plugin on Windows, a required DLL file from wimlib is necessary called libwim-15.dll.
-It can be found in wimlib archive for Windows runtime: https://wimlib.net/downloads/wimlib-1.14.3-windows-x86_64-bin.zip.
+It can be found in wimlib archive for Windows runtime: https://wimlib.net/downloads.
 In future it will be provided with plugin in correct ZIP archive to work without any additional actions but for now it must be included in one of those paths:
     1) The directory of the executable file being called.
     2) The current working directory from which the executable was called.
     3) The %SystemRoot%\SYSTEM32 directory.